Siege of Rome (537–538): Famine, reinforcements, and armistice

+Armistice breached and the capture of Ariminum

+Route of the Via Flaminia; the purple route indicates the Via Flaminia Nova.
+The orange route indicates the variant that crosses the central part of Marche and reaches the Adriatic Sea in Ancona.

-Shortly thereafter the truce was irretrievably broken by the Goths, when they attempted to enter the city in secret.
-First they tried to do so by using the Aqua Virgo aqueduct.
-Unfortunately for them, the torches they used to explore it were detected by a guard on the nearby Pincian Gate.
-The aqueduct was put under close guard, and the Goths, perceiving this, made no attempt to use it again.
-A little later, a sudden attack against the same gate was repulsed by the guards under the command of Ildiger, Antonina's son-in-law.
-Later, with the aid of two paid Roman agents, they tried to drug the guards at a section of the walls near St Peter's and enter the city unopposed, but one of the agents revealed the plan to Belisarius, and this attempt too was thwarted.
+The Goths, angered by the expansion of Byzantines in capturing strategic positions during the armistice, attempted to enter the city in secret.
+First they tried to enter through the Aqua Virgo aqueduct.
+However, the torches they used were detected by a guard on the nearby Pincian Gate.
+The aqueduct was put under close guard, and, recognizing this, the Goths made no further attempt to use it.
+Then, they attempted a sudden attack against the same gate at lunchtime, but they were repulsed by the guards under the command of Ildiger, Antonina's son-in-law.
+The Goths then bribed two citizens of Rome to drug the guards at a section of the walls near St Peter's and enter the city unopposed, but one of them revealed the plan to Belisarius, thwarting another attempt to breach Rome.

-In retaliation, Belisarius ordered John to move on Picenum.
-John, after defeating a Gothic force under Ulithus, an uncle of Vitiges, was free to roam the province at will.
-However, he disobeyed Belisarius' instructions, and did not attempt to take the fortified towns of Auxinum (modern Osimo) and Urbinum (modern Urbino), judging that they were too strong.
-Instead, he bypassed them and headed for Ariminum (Rimini), invited there by the local Roman population.
-Ariminum's capture meant that the Romans had effectively cut Italy in two, but in addition, the city was barely a day's march away from the Gothic capital of Ravenna.
-Thus, at the news of Ariminum's fall, Vitiges decided to withdraw in all haste towards his capital.
-374 days after the siege had begun, the Goths burned their camps and abandoned Rome, marching northeast along the Via Flaminia.
-But Belisarius led out his forces, and waited until half the Gothic army had crossed the Milvian Bridge before attacking the remainder.
-After initially fierce resistance, the Goths finally broke, and many were slain or drowned in the river.
+After the three attempts by the Goths to enter the city, Belisarius sent letters to John to start raiding the Picenum region.
+John defeated a Gothic force under Ulithus, an uncle of Vitiges, and then he was free to raid the province without any resistance.
+However, he disobeyed Belisarius' instructions, and did not attempt to take the fortified towns of Auxinum (modern-day Osimo) and Urbinum (modern-day Urbino), judging that they were too strong.
+Instead, he bypassed them and headed for Ariminum (modern-day Rimini), invited there by the local population.
+The capture of Ariminum meant that the Byzantines had a stronghold a day's march away from the Gothic capital, Ravenna.
+Upon the news of Ariminum's fall, Vitiges decided to withdraw towards his capital, lifting the year-long siege of Rome.
+In mid-March, the Goths burned their camps and abandoned Rome, marching northeast along the Via Flaminia.
+Belisarius led out his forces and waited until half the Gothic army had crossed the Milvian Bridge before attacking the remaining Goths, who broke and many were slain or drowned in the river.